 St Cuthbert’s Community flee from Durham with St Cuthbert’s coffin to escape the Norman army.
 They seek refuge on Lindisfarne and are surprised by the receding tide allowing them to cross to the island.
 They proclaim it to be a miracle of St Cuthbert.
 Perhaps this was a form of propaganda and boost for morale, as it is hard to believe that the monks were ignorant of the tidal nature of the island.

-Dec 1069 – Axholme Danes driven out by Conqueror
+Dec 1069 – Axholme Danes driven out

 Danes fortify the Isle of Axholme near Doncaster but King William’s army attacks them and they flee.
 William spends the winter at York.

 Dec 1069-Jan 1070 – Harrying of the North

 King William lays waste to the region in a campaign which will be remembered as the ‘Harrying of the North’, destroying all farmland and property between Durham and York.
 The whole area is supposedly reduced to wasteland by fire and sword.
 Many Northerners flee to the hills.

 Dec 1069 – Bishop plunders Durham minster

 St Cuthbert’s Community returns to Durham from Lindisfarne with their saint’s body only to find the city has been destroyed.
 A worse discovery is that Bishop Æthelwine (sometimes referred to as Aegelwine) has robbed Durham of its richest treasures and fled.
 The bishop is subsequently outlawed and imprisoned.
 The see of Durham is left vacant.

 Scots under King Malcolm invade the North from Cumbria.
 They are victorious at Hunderthwaite in Teesdale before plundering Cleveland, Hartlepool and Wearmouth.
 Gospatric, the reappointed Earl of Northumbria, attacks Malcolm’s territory in Cumbria.